DigitalGlobe/gbdxtools/docs/vector_maps.rst

 .. image :: ./images/vector_maps_match_expression.jpg

 To style data grouped into bins based on a numerical property you can use a ``StepExpression`` that defines the breaks between groups.
+This example colors the footprint of a machine learning training chip based on how many features labels are inside it:

 .. code-block:: python